haydenhargreaves/hhargreaves.net/src/journal/DevOps Pipeline Submission.md

 ### Overview

-To provide a short TL;DR of this submission, I implemented the following: A complete CI/CD pipeline which tests, lints, builds and deploys the checked-in code as soon as it is pushed.
+To provide a short TL;DR of this submission, I implemented the following: A complete CI/CD pipeline which tests, lints, builds and deploys the checked-in code as soon as it is merged.
 This allows software engineers to focus their efforts on building quality software and not on making sure the deployments are working.